 WHAT IS FSC®?

-The Forest Stewardship Council™ (FSC) is considered the “gold standard” in forest certification by the world’s leading environmental organizations (see here the Sierra Club’s position paper on forest certification and the FSC).
+The Forest Stewardship Council™ (FSC) is considered the “gold standard” in forest certification by the world’s leading environmental organizations..
 The FSC was founded in 1993 by a broad coalition of indigenous groups, foresters and forest industry stakeholders, and other proponents of responsible forest management from around the world, including Greenpeace, The Nature Conservancy, the Sierra Club, the National Wildlife Federation, Friends of the Earth, Rainforest Action Network, the World Wildlife Fund, and other leading environmental organizations.

 FSC certifiers also perform audits to track the "chain of custody" of certified wood through the manufacturing process and to ensure that the rules for labeling final products with the FSC logo are followed.
 The FSC logo assures consumers that the products they purchase come from an industry that meets the social, economic and ecological needs of present and future generations.
 The purchase of products carrying the FSC logo directly supports the preservation of hundreds of millions of acres of forest around the world, and the tens of thousands of families who directly depend on them.
 To date, over 335 million acres of forest worldwide (roughly the area of California, Texas, and Arizona combined) have become FSC certified.